Blog

 forgiveness.
 We hold onto this principal for dear life.
 But there’s

 more to the story.
-There’s more to forgiveness than confession.
+There’s more to Christianity than confession.

 Let’s look at what confession is.
 Confession is an admission of